-- You may need to have a computed tomography (CT) scan, magnetic resonance imaging (MRI) scan, or an endoscopic ultrasound.
-You may also need other tests, such as endoscopic retrograde cholangiopancreatography (ERCP), electrocardiogram (ECG), chest x-ray, and blood tests.
-Ask your caregiver for more information about these and other tests that you may need.
+- You may need blood or urine tests before your surgery.
+You may also need an x-ray, ultrasound, CT scan, or MRI of your abdomen.
+Talk to your healthcare provider about these or other tests you may need.
 Write down the date, time, and location of each test.

 - Ask caregivers about directions for eating and drinking.